The Loch Ness Horror: Plot

 The Loch Ness Monster is feeding on unsuspecting swimmers and eventually goes on a killing spree.
 There are three subplots: the monster's egg that is ready to hatch, a scientist who wants to capture the beast, and a mysterious sunken Nazi bomber plane which the military is trying to cover up.
 A Scottish scientist, George Sanderson, finds help from an American sonic expert, Spencer Dean, to team up and hunt for the monster.
-Along the journey, Spencer falls in love with Kathleen Stuart, who is the daughter of the first person to claim to take a photo of the monster, Jack Stuart.
+Along the journey, Spencer falls in love with Kathleen Stuart, the daughter of the first person to photograph the monster, Jack Stuart.
 As these events are happening, a rival scientist, Professor Pratt, and his team are searching for the monster as well.
 Professor Pratt and his team end up finding a sunken World War II German bomber before retrieving the monster's egg.
-Although Professor Pratt and his team receive the monster's egg, the monster ends up killing his assistants, and Professor Pratt manages to successfully take the egg into his van.
-As Spencer and Sanderson attempt to locate the monster, Kathleen gets kidnapped by Professor Pratt.
-Kathleen is held captive while the monster goes on a killing spree in attempts to get her egg back.
-The monster's efforts are not successful, the monster is blown up, but her eggs are left to survive.
+Although Professor Pratt and his team successfully retrieve the egg, the monster ends up killing his assistants.
+While Spencer and Sanderson attempt to locate the monster, Professor Pratt kidnaps Kathleen and the monster goes on a killing spree in an attempt to get her egg back.
+The monster's efforts are not successful; the monster is blown up, but her eggs are left to survive.